 A sizable portion of the dating pool is made up of people who think that all of the people they meet and date are untrustworthy, shallow, selfish, and manipulative.

-Yet, as we learned in last week’s article, if all of your relationships end in psychological ruin, then that says more about you and less about the opposite sex (or whoever you’re dating).
+Yet, as I’ve written previously, if all of your relationships end in psychological ruin, then that says more about you and less about the opposite sex (or whoever you’re dating).
 Your sample size sucks.
 And your ability to choose a romantic partner sucks.

 There are millions of attractive, confident, emotionally stable, amazing, and yes, single people out there.
-One just has to know how to spot them and attract them.
+You just have to know how to spot them and attract them.

 1. Drop all games and pretenses.
 If you ever catch yourself thinking phrases such as: “If I do X, then he/she will think Y,” or “What did they mean by that?” or “What are they trying to make me think about?” or “I never know exactly how he/she feels about me,” or “He/she says A, but then does B,” then let it go.
 It’s bad enough being in a romantic situation where the emotions and sexual interest are ambiguous — that means that one or both of you is incapable of expressing yourselves coherently.
 But once the meaning of the behavior itself becomes ambiguous, well, that means one or both of you is attempting to manipulate the other one and you’re setting yourself up for disaster.
 It may not happen right away.
 It may not even happen soon.
 But one day, you’re in for a disaster.
 You’ve been warned.

 2. Develop a nose for needy behavior.
 In my book Models, I define neediness as the underpinning of all non-attractive behavior.
 Neediness is when you prioritize the perceptions of others over the perception of yourself.

 You need to develop a nose for needy behavior, that is, behavior from someone who values your opinion of them more than their own.